akanksha-javalkar/calculator/README.md

 # calculator
-I developed this calculator application using html and css.
+Developed this calculator application using HTML, CSS & JS.